 NMC’s Steel Blanking Capabilities

-National Material is a steel service center that delivers comprehensive blanking consultation (see NMC’s blanking capabilities) (insert link: http://www.nationalmaterial.com/steel-processing-capabilities/blanking/) with designs beyond being “just a place that makes the part.”
+National Material is a steel service center that delivers comprehensive blanking consultation (see NMC’s blanking capabilities) (insert link: https://www.nationalmaterial.com/steel-processing-capabilities/blanking/) with designs beyond being “just a place that makes the part.”
 An essential part of quality blanking production is not only listening to a request but adding value.
 We work to minimize waste, accelerate parts per moment, and deliver a part that exceeds standards.
 The proof is in the numbers; here are some of the technical benefits of blanking:

-If you believe your company can benefit from our blanking services, please visit us at http://www.nationalmaterial.com or call (U.S.) 847-806-7200 to discuss how we can be of service.
+If you believe your company can benefit from our blanking services, please visit us at https://www.nationalmaterial.com or call (U.S.) 847-806-7200 to discuss how we can be of service.

 About National Material L.P. – Since its founding in 1964, National Material Limited Partnership has grown to over 30 business units and is now one of the largest suppliers of steel in America.
 The National Material group of industrial businesses consists of the Steel Group, Stainless and Alloys Group, Raw Material Trading Group, Aluminum Group, and Related Operations.